-The Wesleyan Doctrine of Entire Sanctification with the supporting concepts of Arminius forms a different theological hermeneutic than typically found in Reformed theology.
-It is a different worldview, not simply a re-definition of terms.
+The Wesleyan doctrine of entire sanctification, along with the supporting concepts of Arminius, forms a different theological hermeneutic than typically found in Reformed theology.
+It is a different worldview and not simply a re-definition of terms.
 It is extremely important that the student be exposed to this hermeneutic as well as to the experience that emerges from it.
-It is required for pastors in the Church of the Nazarene to testify to the experience of Entire Sanctification.
-Preparation for those pastors cannot ignore the need of students to be clearly led into this experience and learn how to clearly lead others as well.
+It is required for ordained ministers in the Church of the Nazarene to testify to the experience of Entire Sanctification.
+Preparation for those ministers cannot ignore the need of students to be clearly led into this experience and learn how to clearly lead others as well.

-CN-6 Ability to explain how the theological foundations of Christianity proceed from Scriptures.
+CN-6 Ability to explain how the theological foundations of Christianity proceed from the Scriptures.

 CN-13 Ability to explain the Nazarene position on speaking in tongues.